 10 Jaw-Dropping Places to See Near Kanab, Utah

-Located in Southern Utah, just north of the Arizona state line, Kanab is an outdoorsman’s PARADISE.
-Centrally situated between Bryce Canyon, Zion National Park, Lake Powell, and the Grand Canyon North Rim, not to mention Antelope Canyon, Coral Pink Sand Dunes, and The Wave- to name a few (!), Kanab is the place to be if you love adventure and picture-perfect sights.
+Kanab is an outdoor paradise in Southern Utah, just north of the Arizona state line.
+Centrally situated between Bryce Canyon, Zion National Park, Lake Powell, and the Grand Canyon’s North Rim—not to mention Antelope Canyon, the Coral Pink Sand Dunes, and the iconic Wave Trail, Kanab is the place to be if you love adventure and picture-perfect sights.

-There is so much to do in and around Kanab, and we’re not just talking about being able to find things to pass the time.
+There’s so much to do in and around Kanab, and we’re not just talking about things to pass the time.
 We’re talking about crossing multiple bucket-list activities off your list by making this southern Utah town your home base for a week (or more).

 Here are 10 can’t-miss, jaw-dropping places to see near Kanab, Utah!